gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 There are three ways that Azure IoT cloud applications can communicate with devices.

 [Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) for communications that require immediate confirmation of the result.
-Direct methods are often used for interactive control of devices such as turning on a fan.
+Direct methods are often used for interactive control of devices, such as turning on a fan.

 [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) for long-running commands intended to put the device into a certain desired state.
 For example, set the telemetry send interval to 30 minutes.